parkerduckworth/nullz/README.md

    parkerduckworth <duckw0rth@protonmail.com>

 COMMANDS:
-   convert  convert file provided as [PATH] help, h  Shows a list of commands or help for one command
+   convert  convert directory of model files provided as [PATH] help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: